Stop Making These Small Business Website Mistakes!

 1 – Not Hiring a Professional

-Look, I really admire small business owners that want to build their own website, I really do!
-But I have built too many websites myself, and managed teams that build websites all over the world to know that sooner or later you will run into problems that are well beyond the abilities of an amateur.
+I admire small business owners who want to build their websites; I do!
+But I have created too many websites myself and managed teams that build websites all over the world to know that sooner or later, you will run into problems that are well beyond the abilities of an amateur.